tobyweed/MobileLighting/README.md

 Multiple exposures can be used for ambient images.
 These are specified in the `ambient -> exposureDurations, exposureISOs` lists in the scene settings file.

 ##### Ambient Ball Images
-Remember to take ambients with the mirror ball first, and then without.
-This is important because it's mission critical that the scene not move between ambient (without ball) capture and struclight capture.
-Ambient ball images should be taken under all lighting conditions, and the nomenclature should be the same as non-ball ambient -- e.g., ambientBall/L0 should contain images taken under the same lighting conditions as ambient/L0.
+In the 2019 datasets, we took ambients with a mirror ball first, and then without.
+If being used, ambient ball images should be taken under all lighting conditions, and the nomenclature should be the same as non-ball ambient -- e.g., ambientBall/L0 should contain images taken under the same lighting conditions as ambient/L0.

 ##### Ambient Still Images
 To capture ambient still images, use the following command: